pengsrc/docker-for-mac-kubernetes-devkit/README.md

-# Development toolkit for Kubernetes on Docker for Mac
+# Development Toolkit for Kubernetes on Docker for Mac

 Docker for Mac (on Edge channel) includes a local Kubernetes cluster which is very delightful for test and development.
 Refer to the official document ([https://docs.docker.com/docker-for-mac/#kubernetes](https://docs.docker.com/docker-for-mac/#kubernetes)) to know how to get it up and running.